 Call us on +44 (0) 161 337 3890 or contact us using the form below to arrange your free no obligation property consultation.

 With any buy-to-let property investment, there will be many questions and areas of the investment that require much consideration.
 With so many factors to consider, from tax to tenants to finance, it’s enough to leave you wondering if a buy-to-let investment is the right choice to make.
 To ensure you’re not leaving any money on the table, our buy-to-let property investment guide will help you to plan, research and begin your first (or next) buy-to-let investment.

-A buy-to-let investment is where a property is purchased for the single reason to be rented out to tenants, rather than lived in yourself.
+A buy-to-let property is purchased for the single reason to be rented out to tenants, rather than lived in yourself.
 For years this has been a tried and tested way for investors to generate revenue through charging more rent than the monthly mortgage repayments, before making capital gains when selling in the future.

-Like all investments, however, buy-to-let does carry risk.
+Like all investments, however, buy-to-let does carry some risk.
 Rising interest rates may make mortgage repayments higher than the rent you charge.
 You may be stuck with difficult tenants who are unable to pay rent.
 Or when you decide to sell your property, there may not be a buyer.
-Doing your homework before you invest is vitally important.
+Doing your homework before you invest is vital.

 When starting out it’s easy to get carried away thinking about the projected profit, however before you begin your property investment, it’s best to know exactly what area of property investment you’re going to focus on.

 Ideally, you should focus on either rental returns or capital growth.
 If you’re lucky you might get a bit of both, though you’ll likely find other investors are making better returns than you are by only going for one or the other.

 There’s no right or wrong answer to which is best for your situation, it comes down to which is the most financially viable.
 The location you’re looking for, your budget, your income from other sources all contribute to making this decision.